-When we check this box and click the button to calculate real world returns, our real world annual return is 7.43%.
+When we check this box and click the button to calculate real world returns, our real world average annual return is 7.57%.

-Based on Dave Ramsey’s investing advice, he expects his balance at the end of the 30 years to be $2,432,633.
+Based on Dave’s investing advice, he expects to have a nest egg at the end of the 30 years to be $2,432,633.